-1952, the year in which Isabella Rosellini is born, Eve Perón steps down, Isabel II becomes queen after the death of her father, George VI , Spain enters into UNESCO and eliminates one of the last reminders of the Spanish Civil War: ration cards.
+1952, the year in which Isabella Rosellini was born, Eve Perón stepped down, Isabel II became queen after the death of her father, George VI , Spain entered into UNESCO and eliminated one of the last reminders of the Spanish Civil War: ration cards.

-On April 19 of the same year, at 8 Velázquez, in Madrid, Baltasar Ibán Valdés, a businessman in transportation and the founder of a breed of fighting bulls that carry his name, finalized his dream of opening a five star, luxury hotel of the highest standards.
+On April 19 of this same year, at 8 Velázquez street, in Madrid, Baltasar Ibán Valdés, a transportation businessman and the founder of a bullfighting breed that carries now his name, finalized his dream of opening a five star luxury hotel.

 He built the hotel in the Salamanca Neighbourhood, which owes its name to its promoter, José de Salamanca.
 De Salamanca wanted to develop a new city model planned on his personal property, which is what the Salamanca Neighbourhood became.
 He purposely built the neighbourhood within a certain distance from the centre of the city, a trait that is reminiscent of the Madrid of 1857 and the reign of Isabel II.

 José de Salamanca (1811-1893) who was known for being the Count of los Llanos and the Marques of Salamanca, mayor of Monóvar and Vera, member of Parliament in 1836, and minister in Pacheco’s (1847) and García Goyena’s government and whose project is now known as one of the most prestigious, stately and elegant neighbourhoods in Madrid.
 With streets such as Serrano, Goya, Villanueva, Ortega y Gasset, Jorge Juan and Paseo de Recoletos and plazas such as Marqués de Salamanca, Independencia or Colon this neighbourhood offers you the possibility of shopping in the highest end stores, the best antique shops and eating in the best restaurants in Madrid.